zelaznik/enhanced_namedtuple/README.md

 This is accomplished by creating a special singleton metaclass `namedtuple_meta`, whose only instance is `namedtuple`.
 The `__new__`, and `__call__` methods are overridden for `namedtuple_meta`.

 ### Implementation:

 When a developer subclasses from `namedtuple`, the `__new__` method is invoked, and the new named tuple, with the user's custom modifications, is created and returned.
 When creating the `namedtuple` singleton, we have to bypass the overridden `namedtuple_meta.__new__` method.
 This is done by calling `ABCMeta.__new__` directly and passing in `namedtuple_meta` as its first argument.

+### Motivation

+For read-only operations to a database, a modified `namedtuple` works great as a lightweight object relational mapper.
+For algorithmic calculations, storing coordinate data in a tuple is efficient, after overloading the mathematical operators, code becomes much more expressive.

 Python should encourage the use of immutable objects, which means making their use as simple and elegant as possible.
 The current choices for adding functionality to tuples are subpar.
 Offering one of three choices: